 Stats every firefighter should know about Halloween fires

-Fires happen any time or day of the year, but there are four specific holidays that see a dramatic increase in fires.
+Fires happen at any time or on any day of the year, but there are four specific holidays that see a dramatic increase in fires.

 The spike for three of those holidays — Independence Day, Thanksgiving and the winter holidays of Christmas and New Year's — can be chalked up to incendiary devices and home cooking.
 And then there's Halloween.